MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

 To stop using the codespace, close the browser.
 (Or, close VS Code if you opened it that way.)

-If you plan on using the codespace again, you can keep it and you won't be charged if it isn't used.
+If you plan on using the codespace again, you can keep it, and you aren't be charged if it isn't used.

-Go to https://github.com/codespaces to manage you codespaces, including restarting and deleting codespaces.
+Go to https://github.com/codespaces to manage your codespaces, including restarting and deleting codespaces.

 ## Next steps